Meena123M/Pinecone-pdf-vectorstore-project/README.md

 # Pinecone-pdf-vectorstore-project

-# PDF Semantic Search with Pinecone and Gemini LLM
+# 📄 PDF Semantic Search with Pinecone & Gemini LLM

+**Author:** Meena M 👩‍💻

 This project demonstrates **semantic search on PDF documents** using **Gemini LLM** and **Pinecone vector database**.
 It loads PDFs, converts text into vector embeddings, stores them in Pinecone, and enables intelligent retrieval using LLM-powered queries.

 ---

-## Features
+## 🚀 Features

-- Load multiple PDFs from a directory using `PyPDFDirectoryLoader`
+- 📂 Load multiple PDFs from a directory using `PyPDFDirectoryLoader`
-- Split text into manageable chunks with `RecursiveCharacterTextSplitter`
+- ✂️ Split text into manageable chunks with `RecursiveCharacterTextSplitter`
-- Store vector embeddings in **Pinecone VectorStore**
+- 🗄️ Store vector embeddings in **Pinecone VectorStore**
-- Query documents semantically using **Gemini LLM**
+- 🤖 Query documents semantically using **Gemini LLM**

 ---

-## Tech Stack
+## 🛠 Tech Stack

 - **Python**
 - **PyPDFDirectoryLoader** – for PDF ingestion